 When do I need to send my work in?

-- Bookings starting in an AM session: 2pm the working day before that session (or 4pm for works of 5 minutes or less).
+• PBE bookings starting in an AM session: 3pm the working day before that session (or 4pm for works of 5 minutes or less).

-- Bookings starting in a PM session: 9am on the day of that session (or 11am for works of 5 minutes or less).
+• PBE and Premium PBE bookings starting in a PM session: 9.30am on the day of that session (or 11am for works of 5 minutes or less).

 How much does it cost?

-As long as a work is suitable for the PBE service, the classification details will be available to view on the Extranet according to the following deadlines:
+As long as a work is suitable for the PBE service, we will make the classification details available on the Extranet according to the following deadlines:

-- For works in a PM session: 6pm the same day.
+• PBE and Premium PBE works being examined in a PM session: 6pm the same day.

-- For works whose running time requires them to be examined across more than one viewing slot, the decision will be delivered at the deadline relevant to the last viewing slot in question.
+• If a regular PBE work has a running time that requires it to be examined across more than one PBE viewing slot, the decision will be delivered at the deadline relevant to the last viewing slot.